ApprenticeAI/frapy/docs/README.rst

 :orphan:

 ======================================
-Scrapy documentation quick start guide
+Frapy documentation quick start guide
 ======================================

-This file provides a quick guide on how to compile the Scrapy documentation.
+This file provides a quick guide on how to compile the Frapy documentation.

 Setup the environment